Some simple steps to love and care for your favourite summer pieces.

 Linen is a staple fabric for our summer collections because it is perfect for warm and humid climates.
 Owing to the fine, loose weave of the linen fibre, our shirts are highly absorbent and lightweight to wear.
 It wicks away sweat, keep you cool and gives you an air of Riviera chic.

-As it’s a looser weave fabric, it tends to suit a loose, more relaxed fit, which is exactly what you want in the summer when the temperature rises.
+As it’s a looser weave fabric, it tends to suit a loose, more relaxed fit, which is exactly what you need in the summer months when temperature soars.

 The downside of linen’s relatively more open weave is that unlined linen garments can be somewhat transparent, especially when wet.
 I think this story tells itself!
 Plan accordingly when wearing white linen pants.
 Choose a pair with a lining and don’t wear bright red underwear that day – a totally avoidable wardrobe malfunction!

 Read the wash and care label!
 With linen blends and different compositions and garment construction, it’s best to follow washing guidelines.